-2.13 SYPTE Officers are employed by and are accountable to the SYPTE and are required to act accordingly.
-Authority Officers are responsible to the whole Authority and are required to act accordingly.
+2.13 Authority Officers are responsible to the whole Authority and are required to act accordingly.
 Officers will be expected to discharge their responsibilities without political bias or favour.

 The assistance provided by Senior Officers can take many forms ranging from a briefing meeting with a Member, Chair or other Members prior to a meeting, to a presentation, to a full political group meeting.
 It is an important principle that such assistance is available to all political groups and individual members.
 Senior Officers may properly be called upon to assist and contribute to such deliberations by party groups but must at all times maintain political neutrality and advice must be confined to Authority/SYPTE business.